fieldtrip/website/example/other/bids_mous.md

     - /example/bids_mous/
 ---

-# Converting the combined MEG/fMRI MOUS dataset for sharing in BIDS

 The [BIDS standard](https://bids.neuroimaging.io) describes a simple and easy to adopt way of organizing neuroimaging and behavioral data.
 This example describes how we prepared a combined MEG/fMRI dataset in BIDS format for sharing.
 The project involved 204 subjects, which participated in either a auditory or a visual version of a language experiment.
 For every subject resting-state and task MEG and fMRI was recorded.
 The data and the experiment are described in more details in the references that you find at the end of this page.

 {% include markup/green %}